ChainSafe/protocol/positions/libp2p.md

 ### Nice to have

-- Experience with blockchain protocols
+- Experience with other networking stacks, including but not limited to tcp/ip, udp, quic
+- Experience with blockchain protocols, whether it be the usage of a blockchain API, knowledge of how a blockchain operates, or any other experience
-- Experience with cryptography
+- Experience with distributed systems, peer-to-peer systems, network programming, or cryptography
+- Experience writing software from a technical specification or a reference implementation
+- Experience maintaining a large codebase with many components and keeping it well-designed, future-proofed, and modular
-- Experience with development on nodeJS
+- Experience with documenting a large codebase, both for internal and user-facing components
+- Familiarity with open-source software principles
+- Familiar with Git and GitHub/GitLab
+- Can construct and maintain CI/CD pipelines
-- Strong academic or engineering background
+- Experience with RPC, WebSockets, or GraphQL
 - Performance analysis and optimization, optimizing data structures and algorithms
-- DevOps, testing infrastructure, and CI for large systems
-- Familiarity with open-source software principles

 {% include contact.html %}